PayPal Honey Review: Is This Shopping Extension Worth It?

 They also offer ways to earn Honey Gold Bonuses, instant promo codes, and a percentage back, which are all ways you can earn more points.

-You could invite your friends to use Honey in order to earn more points.
+You could invite your friends to use Honey to earn more points.
 For every friend that signs up and makes their first purchase, you earn $5.

-You can also choose to customize your invite which creates a unique referral page for you to share.
+You can also choose to customize your invite, which will create a unique referral page for you to share.

 Account Features